 ntil 2009 Justin Webb was based in Washington, latterly as the North American Editor for BBC News.
 He is now well known as a presenter of Radio 4's Today programme.
 He spoke to the Pilgrims following dinner at the Reform Club on 19 October.

 After an introduction by Sir Peter Bottomley MP, Justin Webb spoke of the landmark election of Barack Obama as the first African-American President, and then examined the major doctrinal differences between the Democrats and the Republicans and the consequent state of gridlock, and the role played by social media in American politics.
 Justin Webb paid tribute to the durability of the Special Relationship and at question-time dealt skilfully with Barack Obama's racial profile, Hilary Clinton's suitability for the Presidency, the relative merits of the Democrat and Republican Presidential candidates and any possible surprises in the Presidential race.

-The Pilgrims
+The Pilgrims Newsletter

 NEW MEMBERS JULY AND OCTOBER 2015

-Rear Admiral David Bawtree CB DL

-Guy Benn

-Michael Birshan

-The Hon Adam Bruce

-Professor Mallory Factor

-Mrs Elizabeth Weir Factor

-Richard Fitzalan Howard

-Logie Fitzwilliams

-Dr Amanda Foreman FRSA

-Benjamin Goldsmith

-Mrs Kweilen Hatleskog

-Curt Hess

-Brent Hoberman CBE

-Michael J Larsen

-John Beauregard Lockhart

-Patrick Long

-Jonathan Lydiard-Wilson

-Simon McIlwaine

-Robert Morrisson Atwater

-The Right Hon Lord Neuberger of Abbotsbury

-Charles Plante

-Miss Louisa Radcliffe

-Jeffrey Rose CBE

-Harry Scrope

-Britt Shaw

-Mrs Jacqueline

-Smith-Maxwell

-Peter Stevens

-Colin Stoneham

-Dr Andreas Stradis

-Francis Terry

-Mrs Gretchen Trusted

-Edward van Cutsem

-Sir David Verey CBE

-Miss Beatie Wolfe
+Rear Admiral David Bawtree CB DL Guy Benn Michael Birshan The Hon Adam Bruce Professor Mallory Factor Mrs Elizabeth Weir Factor Richard Fitzalan Howard Logie Fitzwilliams Dr Amanda Foreman FRSA Beniamin Goldsmith Mrs Kweilen Hatleskog Curt Hess Brent Hoberman CBE Michael J Larsen John Beauregard Lockhart Patrick Long Jonathan Lydiard-Wilson Simon McIlwaine Robert Morrisson Atwater The Right Hon Lord Neuberger of Abbotsbury Charles Plante Miss Louisa Radcliffe Jeffrey Rose CBE Harry Scrope Britt Shaw Mrs Jacqueline Smith-Maxwell Peter Stevens Colin Stoneham Dr Andreas Stradis Francis Terry Mrs Gretchen Trusted Edward van Cutsem Sir David Verey CBE Miss Beatie Wolfe

 Lord Neuberger reflects on his legal career

-ilgrims and guests assembled at Ernst & Young's building at More London Place on 16 June to hear Lord Neuberger of Abbotsbury, President of the Supreme Court, deliver the annual Reflections Lecture.

-After an introduction by Pilgrims'

-President Admiral of the Fleet

-Lord Boyce, Lord Neuberger

-recalled that his legal career was

-not initially promising, with three

-separate pupillages in Chambers,

-where he did not make his mark

-with his superiors.
-His subsequent

-concentration on landlord and

-tenant law helped his career as a

-barrister and led him to the High

-Court, the Court of Appeal and to be

-Master of the Rolls.
+Reflections Lecture.

+After an introduction by Pilgrims' President Admiral of the Fleet Lord Boyce, Lord Neuberger recalled that his legal career was not initially promising, with three separate pupillages in Chambers, where he did not make his mark with his superiors.
+His subsequent concentration on landlord and tenant law helped his career as a barrister and led him to the High Court, the Court of Appeal and to be Master of the Rolls.
 Lord Neuberger was a firm believer that perseverance paid off and was convinced that luck played a large part in a successful career.
 All too often one came up against the law of unintended consequences.
 What might have appeared a waste of time often proved useful and disasters and disadvantages later turned out to be triumphs.
 Lord Neuberger pointed out clear differences between the American and British governmental and legal system.
 The British Parliament can do whatever it likes, whereas the US Supreme Court can question